xbeat/Machine-Learning/README.md

 Evaluating the performance of a machine learning model for classification tasks is crucial to ensure its effectiveness and reliability.
 Various metrics are available, and choosing the appropriate one depends on the problem at hand and the trade-offs you're willing to make.
 This slideshow will guide you through the process of selecting the best metric for your classification task.

+## Mastering Artificial Neural Networks Feedforward and Backpropagation Fundamentals

+Introduction to Artificial Neural Networks

+Artificial Neural Networks (ANNs) are computational models inspired by biological neural networks.
+They consist of interconnected nodes (neurons) organized in layers, capable of learning patterns from data.
+ANNs are fundamental to many machine learning tasks, including image recognition, natural language processing, and predictive modeling.

 ## Knowledge Graphs as Powerful Evaluation Tools for LLM

 Knowledge Graphs and LLM Document Intelligence